beginning of content

 Hib is not the same as influenza B (the flu).
 Influenza is caused by a virus, not bacteria.

-What are the symptoms of Hib?
+What are the symptoms of Hib infection?

-Symptoms of Hib can appear 2 to 4 days after catching the bacteria.
+Symptoms of Hib infection can appear 2 to 4 days after catching the bacteria.
 The symptoms depend on which part of your body is affected.

 Meningitis

 Hib can infect the membranes around the brain and spinal cord.
 This is called meningitis.
-Meningitis can cause symptoms such as:

 If your baby has meningitis, they may: